thxlib/thxlib.github.io/lib/thx.core/index.md

 description: General purpose library.
 It contains extensions to many of the types contained in the standard library as well as new complementary types.
 contributors:
   - fponticelli
-releasenote: added Thx to get all the powers of thx in one step.
-Refactored Set into OrderedSet and MapList into OrderedMap.
-Improvements to Strings and fixes.
+releasenote: Minor additions to thx.Decimal.
-version: 0.35.0
+version: 0.36.1
 url: "https://github.com/fponticelli/thx.core"
 title: thx.core